secdash/secdash_wp_plugin/secdash/readme.txt

 1. Upload the `secdash` folder to `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Initialize SECDASH through the item 'SECDAS' under the 'Options' menu
+3. Initialize SECDASH through the item 'SECDASH' under the 'Options' menu

+== Screenshots ==

+1. Initialize SECDASH by entering your license key through the item 'SECDASH' under the 'Options' menu.
+2. Our engine will retrieve version information from you site on a regular basis (current default: every 10 minutes)
+3. As soon as one of the used software components is affected by a security issue you will be notified

 == Changelog ==